Measuring the effectiveness of the Telephone Preference Service.

 Reducing all nuisance calls

 While the TPS exists to help reduce live sales and marketing calls received by consumers, the study found that registering also triggered a reduction in the total volume of all types of nuisance calls.
-This includes silent and abandoned calls and recorded marketing messages.
+This includes silent and abandoned calls and marketing messages.

 Registering with the TPS resulted in a 35% fall in the volume of all nuisance calls received per month.